-So you’re wondering how to get started on the Keto Diet but you don’t know where to start?
+So, wondering how to get started on the Keto Diet but you don’t know where to start?

 To truly learn how to get started on keto you have to learn how to get keto-adapted.